s0rta/revengate-new/roadmap.md

 ## v0.7
 - [ ] new level design for Lyon surface
-- [ ] end of game stats
-- [ ] pinch to zoom
 - [ ] new starting quest: Cards Collection about retreiving stolen loom punch cards
 - [ ] bug: "follow stairs" is the wrong button label for horizontal gateways
 - [x] bug: no message when getting potions from barman
-- [ ] connector tiles whould always be stairs when changing elevation
+- [ ] connector tiles should always be stairs when changing elevation

 VFX:
 - [x] water highlights
-- [ ] edge of water reflections

 Combat:
 - [x] TribalTerritorial strategy